phurst-gh/user_authentication_system/README.md

 # User Authentication System

-This project is a full-stack user authentication system that provides secure user registration and login functionality using Node.js, Express, and Passport.js for the backend, with a frontend built using Vanilla JavaScript, HTML, and CSS.
+This project is a full-stack user authentication system that provides secure user registration and login functionality using Node.js, Express, MongoDB, and Passport.js for the backend, with a frontend built using Vanilla JavaScript, HTML, and CSS.

 ## Table of Contents